thoongee/Business-Analytics/README.md

 # Business-Analytics Term project
-A Proposal on Optimal Location Choice of animal burial facilities: Focusing on Seoul Area
+TOPIC : A Proposal on Optimal Location Choice of animal burial facilities: Focusing on Seoul Area

 ## Topic description